-The Common Application Form (CAF)(paper or online) must allow parents to apply for a Reception place at any Primary or Infant school (or Year 3 at Junior school) and to give reasons for their preferences.
+The Common Application Form (CAF), whether online or paper, must allow parents both to apply for a Reception place at any Primary or Infant school (or Year 3 at Junior school) and to give reasons for their preferences.
 If parents apply directly to a school, the governing body/academy trust must inform the local authority.
-All applications are co-ordinated by the local authority (NNC) up to and including 31 July.
+All applications are co-ordinated by the local authority (NNC), up to and including 31 July.